Lexington Senior High School (North Carolina): Demographics

 In 2011, using federal government guidelines, 69% of the students were eligible for free or reduced-price lunches.

 Spending

 The Lexington City Schools spends $8,631 per pupil based on 2011 expenditures.
 The district spends 62% on instruction, 32% on support services, 6% on other elementary and secondary expenditures.

 Athletics

-Lexington is a member of the North Carolina High School Athletic Association (NCHSAA).
+Lexington is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
+They are members of the 4A/5A PAC Seven Conference.
 The school mascot is the Yellow Jacket.
-They are members of the 4A/5A PAC Seven Conference.
-Listed below are sports teams accomplishments: